dustynwe/dustynwe.github.io/EnhancementOne.md

 As I was going back through this artifact and trying to fix the textures, I realized that back when I took CS330, I was just severely overthinking what needed to happen.
 I was going through and changing variable names and going into directories trying to change namespaces and such when all I needed to do was simply start the texture of the vertices input, followed by how many vertices were to be covered by the texture.
 NOT vertices input, followed by the vertices input I wanted it to end on like I was doing incorrectly my entire time attending CS330.
 The challenges were contained within figuring the texture placement out, which has been resolved.
 I will attach the original picture my rendering was supposed to capture, followed by my enhanced texture picture.

+This enhancement certaintly demonstraed my tenacity in problem solving along with code annotations to ensure whoever is viewing the source code can pick up where I left off with no confusion.

 **Porfolio Links**<br>
 * [Professional Self-Assessment](https://dustynwe.github.io/index.html)<br>
 * [Refinement Plan & Code Review](https://dustynwe.github.io/CodeReview.html)<br>